aitoncumbi/dash-widgets-aitonc.dev/readme.md

 - 📻 Automatic update of media metadata (track title, artist, album)
 - 🔄 Switches to the most recently active MPRIS-compatible player
 - ⏭️ Skip to the next track
-- ⏸️ Play/pause functionality (currently updates the playback status icon; direct control is in development)
+- ⏸️ Play/pause functionality Implemented
 - 🎨 Widget background dynamically updates to the dominant color extracted from the album art
 - ❌ Widget automatically hides when no media players are active (e.g., when the application is closed)